arthurpicht/meta/README.md

 *fetch* and *pull* as bulk operations on all configured repositories.
 It produces concise output, in particular when executing *status*.

-The configuration of meta is done by a configuration file with name `meta.conf`.
+The configuration of meta is done by a configuration file named `meta.conf`.
 The idea is to store `meta.conf` in a git repository on its own.
 When starting developing or deploying on a new location, only that single meta repository needs to be cloned.
 All subsequent clones and further git operations will then be handled by meta.

-Meta is intentionally restricted to "reading" operations.
+Meta is restricted to "reading" operations intentionally.

-Meta is intentionally restricted to git repos that are either accessible via ssh by keys or via https anonymously.
+Meta is restricted to git repos intentionally that are either accessible via ssh by keys or via https anonymously.
 Thus, authentication by username/password is not supported.

 ## Build